griffin-001/griffin/README.md

 TODO

-For development instructions see the [readme](griffin-backend/README.md) in griffin-backend.
+For development instructions see the [readme](griffin-frontend/README.md) in griffin-frontend.

 ## Backend